betasyntax/Betasyntax/README.md

 #### Current features:

-* Custom Database Abstraction Layer (Currently only MySQL and PostgreSQL are supported) using PDO prepared statements.
+* Custom Database Abstraction Layer (Currently only MySQL and PostgreSQL are supported)
 * Full support for database migrations and seeding thanks to [Phinx](https://github.com/robmorgan/phinx)
 * Utilizes [Twig](http://twig.sensiolabs.org/), [Haml](http://haml.info/) and [Less](http://lesscss.org/) for easy front end development.
 Don't like twig or haml?
 You can implement your own!.
 * Uses [League Container](https://github.com/thephpleague/container) for super simple IoC Container Dependency Injection for the entire framework.
-* Easily create config files.
-* Easily create filesystem locations with integration with [League Filesystem](https://github.com/thephpleague/flysystem)
 * Use Service Providers to manage what components are loaded and what gets injected into your app.
 * Easy to use Middleware via [Relay](http://relayphp.com/)
 * Modular Authentication system for quick setups.
 Don't want to use the built in auth system, you can build your own and inject it into your app.